-Hort Innovation’s Trade Unit works with industry to help develop export opportunities and to gain and maintain markets overseas, increasing opportunities and demand for Australian produce.
+Hort Innovation’s Trade Unit works with industry to help develop export opportunities and gain and maintain markets overseas, increasing opportunities and demand for Australian produce.

-The Trade Unit is responsible for establishing an objective market access and market maintenance prioritisation mechanism, and designing a new cross-horticulture Trade Strategy, incorporating all aspects of these priorities.
+The Trade Unit is responsible for establishing an objective market access and market maintenance prioritisation mechanism and designing a new cross-horticulture Trade Strategy, incorporating all aspects of these priorities.

 These panels are Hort Innovation advisory mechanisms tasked with providing advice to Hort Innovation for its consideration, with relevant information provided to industry in the course of standard business practice.
 The Trade Unit communicates the decisions of market access and improvement applications to the Assessments Panel to applicants, including the rationale behind decisions taken.

 New market access and improved market access

 Market access for horticulture products to international markets is gained through negotiation between the Australian Government and the Governments of our trading partners.
 Hort Innovation’s role in these negotiations is via the administration of an independent panel that acts on behalf of the horticultural sector to provide transparent, unbiased and consistent market access advice to the Australian Government; the International Market Access Assessment Panel.